-The survey consists of two components the cross-sectional and the longitudinal.
-The first one sample, a description of accuracy, the comparability and the coherence with external sources, according to article 16 of the EC regulation No 1777/2003 of the European Parliament and of the commission regulation (EC) no. 28/09.01.2004 (annex III).
+This document provides common longitudinal EU indicators based on the longitudinal EU-SILC sample, a description of accuracy, the comparability and the coherence with external sources, according to article 16 of the EC regulation No 1777/2003 of the European Parliament and of the Council concerning Community Statistics on Income and Living Conditions (EU-SILC) and the commission regulation (EC) no. 28/09.01.2004 (annex III).